 So, for the past few years I’ve started to always season my food, no matter what it is and no matter what the recipe is.
 But first: what is seasoning anyway?
 This is anything you might be adding to the food to enhance the flavor.
 The basic type of seasoning is salt and pepper, but there are plenty of other things, like herbs, spices, and even lemon juice.

 But of course, there are rules and specific seasoning mistakes you might be making.
 Here they are, be mindful of them!

 1. You use too little salt

-Just remember that table salt is twice as salty than Kosher salt.
-So if your recipe asks for a certain quantity of Kosher salt and you only have table salt, then use double the amount of table salt.
+Just remember that table salt is twice as salty as Kosher salt.
+So if your recipe asks for a certain quantity of Kosher salt and you only have table salt, then use half the amount of table salt.
 Everything you cook needs that sweet (salty?) sodium.
 Meats, all types of cooking liquids, and yeah, even salads.

 2. You are not tasting your food

 This is another thing that comes up quite often on cooking shows: contestants who cook but forget to taste every step of the way to make sure that the flavors are perfectly balanced.
 This is something that’s very easy to avoid.
 Just taste your dish at every step, just a little bit, to make sure you are not seasoning way too much.
 Especially when it comes to ingredients like bacon and other cured meats, which are already salty, to begin with.